 Mirrors.
-We all look in them and evaluate gravity and the toll of age.
+We all look at them and evaluate gravity and the toll of age.
 We make sure our eyebrows are groomed and are wrinkles are moistened and our lip lines are not bleeding into the creases.
-We look over our clothing, our hair and we aspire to take care of our outward man.
-Meanwhile, our spiritual man decays like white washed tombs.
+We look over our clothing, our hair, and we aspire to take care of our outward man.
+Meanwhile, our spiritual man decays like whitewashed tombs.

 So let’s get back to the laver.
 The Laver was placed right between the tent of meeting and the altar.